The Golden Bowl: Literary significance and criticism

-Film, TV or theatrical adaptations
+Adaptations

+Film and television

 In 1972, the BBC produced a six-hour televised version that was highly praised, with a screenplay by Jack Pulman, Gayle Hunnicutt as Charlotte, Barry Morse as Adam Verver, Jill Townsend as Maggie, Daniel Massey as the Prince, and Cyril Cusack as Bob Assingham, ingeniously presented as the narrator, commenting on the development of the story very much in the style of Henry James.
 This version, presented on Masterpiece Theatre, was more faithful to the book than the later Merchant-Ivory film in the U.S.

 In 2000, The Golden Bowl was filmed by Merchant Ivory Productions, directed by James Ivory, and starred Uma Thurman, Nick Nolte, Kate Beckinsale and Jeremy Northam.
 In some ways Ruth Prawer Jhabvala's adaptation differs from James's novel.
 In the book, Charlotte is a calculating, amoral character who manipulates and manages those around her with a glance or a smile; however, in the movie, Charlotte appears to suffer from some mental disorder, exhibiting symptoms of paranoia and obsessive love.

+Radio

+In 1956, the BBC broadcast a radio adaptation in two parts, adapted from the novel by Mary Allen Hope.